US trade court rules Trump tariffs illegal, but issues narrow block

-The U.S. trade court on Thursday ruled against President Donald Trump's latest 10% global tariffs, finding they were not justified under a 1970s trade law, however the court only blocked the levy on two small businesses and the state of Washington.
+A U.S. trade court dealt another blow to President Donald Trump's tariff strategy, ruling that his latest 10% temporary global duties are unjustified under a 1970s trade law, but blocked the levies only for two private importers and the State of Washington.

-The U.S. Court of International Trade ruled in favor of the two businesses and Washington state that challenged the tariffs, which took effect on February 24.
-The ruling was 2-1, with one judge saying it was premature to grant victory to the small business plaintiffs.

 The court ruled that most of the states that sued, with the exception of Washington, were not importers who had paid or could have paid the Section 122 tariffs.
 Washington submitted evidence that it paid tariffs through the University of Washington, a public research institution.